academic-resources/odin/css_grids.md

 ### ** Intro :
 >
 Grids are another extension of the design world.
-There's just something much more pleasing about navigating through a site that properly uses a grid to lay out the content than one which has ignored all the C.R.A.P principles and put things in place willy-nilly.** In this section, you'll get a look at how to use CSS to lay out the elements of your page using a grid.**
+There's just something much more pleasing about navigating through a site that properly uses a grid to lay out the content than one which has ignored all the C.R.A.P principles and put things in place willy-nilly :**

+In this section, you'll get a look at how to use CSS to lay out the elements of your page using a grid :**

 ---